 The most popular tourist activity is Croc spotting in Bhitarkanika and they can be found on a ride from Khola to Dangmal.
 Tourist can try their hand at Angling; indulge in photography and bird watching during the stay in Bhitarkanika National Park.

 Khola and Gupti are the two main entrances to the park.
 Prior permission is needed from the Forest Check Gate to enter the national park via waterways.

 Tourists from all over the world come to Bhitarkanika round the year and get moved by the beauty and diversity of the place.
 Mainly summer, rainy, and winter three main seasons are witnessed in the Bhitarkanika National Park.
 The summer season hails from March to June.
 During this span, the days are hot that restricts the presence of the fauna to mornings and evenings.

 The rainy season starts from the month of June and extends till October giving tough times to the travelers.
 Since waterways are the only mode of reaching Bhitarkanika, the downpour gives a frequent flow of the canals and brooks thus blocking the pathways to reach the lodges.

 Winter that falls in the months of October to March is the best time to witness the ultimate beauty of the National Park.
 The actual pleasure for bird-lovers comes with the arrival of the transient birds from Europe and Central Asia.
-The olive ridley turtles comes out to lay their eggs on the beach and goes back when the young ones comes out.
+The olive ridley turtles come out to lay their eggs on the beach and goes back when the young ones come out.